How to grow bluebells

 Flowering en masse, the English bluebell, Hyacinthoides non-scripta, makes a spectacular display in its natural woodland setting, carpeting the floor before the tree leaves have fully unfurled.
-It’s thought that 25-49 per cent of the world’s bluebell population is found in the British Isles, making it a nationally important plant.
-A small bulbous perennial, the English bluebell spreads easily in the right conditions.
+It's thought that 25-49 per cent of the world's bluebell population is found in the British Isles, making it a nationally important plant.
+A small bulbous perennial, the English bluebell flowers in April and May, and spreads easily in the right conditions.
 Bluebells will grow happily in a shady garden, and they make good spring ground cover.

 In recent years, our native bluebell has hybridised with the larger, Spanish bluebell, Hyacinthoides hispanica, which was introduced as a garden plant in the 17th Century.
 This has posed problems for our native bluebell, which could eventually die out due to hybridisation.
 The Spanish bluebell is larger and has a much more vigorous growth habit than our native variety.
 Hybrids (which are fertile and therefore able to reproduce themselves) are the most commonly grown bluebell in British gardens.
 They look similar to the native bluebell but don't have the beautiful 'drooping' quality that English bluebells have.
 Also their petals are lighter in colour (sometimes pink) and their leaves are thicker.
 Hybrids are also able to hybridise with the native bluebell.

 While Spanish and hybrid bluebells are not on the Government's list of invasive plants, the charity Plantlife recommends that you don't grow them if you live near a native bluebell colony, for example near a woodland.
 This prevents any accidental hybridisation and therefore protects the native British bluebell.